vikgor/moran/README.md

 # Moran theme for Bludit
-Moran is a simple and minimalistic theme bas on [Moran](https://github.com/echenley/moran) theme for Ghost.
+Moran is a simple and minimalistic theme based on [Moran](https://github.com/echenley/moran) theme for Ghost.

 ## Features
 - Cover image support